Marker Logo

 Topics and series.
 This historical marker is listed in these topic lists: Abolition & Underground RRAfrican Americans.
 In addition, it is included in the Daughters of the American Revolution (DAR) series list.
 A significant historical year for this entry is 1931.

 Location.
 41° 13.602′ N, 81° 51.146′ W. Marker is in Brunswick, Ohio, in Medina County.
-Marker is on Laurel Road west of Pearl Road (Ohio Route 42), on the right
+It is on Laurel Road west of Pearl Road (Ohio Route 42), on the right when traveling west.
+It is at Heritage Farm.
+Touch for map.
+Marker is at or near this

 Small sign posted below the marker image.
 Click for full size.

-Photographed By J. J. Prats, June 21, 2019
+Photographed by J. J. Prats, June 21, 2019

 2. Small sign posted below the marker